janiapro/VIDAO/README.md

 ## Functions

 ### `fetchSubscriberCount(address _oracle, string memory _jobId, string memory chid)`
-Fetches the subscriber count from the external source.
+Fetches the subscriber count from: https://github.com/janiapro/EAforYT/blob/main/Contracts/ClientContract.sol

 ### `safeMint(address to, uint256 tokenId)`
 Mints a new token to the given address with the fetched subscriber count as metadata.